brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/other_functionality.rst

 .. code::

-    self.assertPageTitle()
+    self.assertPageTitle(response, expected_title, allow_partials=True)

 Asserts that a response has a given title value.
 Aka, the ``<title>`` tag contents.

 :param response: Response object to check against.
 :param expected_title: Expected title text that response should have.
-:param exact_match: Bool indicating if title needs to match exactly, or is
+:param allow_partials: Bool indicating if title needs to match exactly, or is
                    allowed partial matches.
                    Useful when site title is long, and tests only care about a specific subsection of the title.
+                   Defaults to False, aka must be an exact match.
+                   For a site-wide version of this param, see :ref:`configuration/general:ALLOW_TITLE_PARTIALS`

 :return: The found title value, in case tests need to run additional logic
         on it.